Skip to content

 What moved the needle

-beaker Grounding the design in perspectives across the organisation The work was shaped through input from global, regional, and affiliate roles, which made it possible to understand where governance, interfaces, and accountabilities were breaking down in practice.
+Grounding the design in perspectives across the organisation The work was shaped through input from global, regional, and affiliate roles, which made it possible to understand where governance, interfaces, and accountabilities were breaking down in practice.

-beaker Turning governance design into practical role clarity A key success factor was translating high-level governance questions into explicit decision rights, job descriptions, and responsibilities.
+Turning governance design into practical role clarity A key success factor was translating high-level governance questions into explicit decision rights, job descriptions, and responsibilities.
 That made the output easier to use in practice and gave leadership a clearer basis for implementation.

-beaker Designing for adoption, not only for approval The project did not stop at defining the future model.
+Designing for adoption, not only for approval The project did not stop at defining the future model.
 Change management and roll-out were built into the work, which helped the organisation communicate the model clearly, support adoption across affiliates, and embed new ways of working with greater consistency.

 Partner